hylo-lang/vscode-hylo/README.md

-# vscode-hylo
+# Hylo Language Extension

-Syntax highlighting for [Hylo](https://hylo-lang.org) in Visual Studio Code.
+Provides syntax highlighting for the Hylo language.